00mjk/or1kmvp/README.md

 ----
 ## System Image
 The Linux system uses `dev/mmcblk0p1` as its root filesystem.
-You can either modify it directly from within the simulation (make sure `sw/sdcard0.img` is writable) or on your host PC.
+You can either modify it directly from within the simulation (make sure `sw/sdcard0.mbr` is writable) or on your host PC.
 For the latter, do the following:
 ```
 sudo losetup -f -P <install-dir>/sw/sdcard0.img # setup /dev/loopXX
+losetup -a | grep sdcard0.mbr # figure out which loop device was used
 # figure out which loop device was used, it should have two partitions p1/p2
 sudo mount /dev/loopXXp1 /mnt
 # make your changes in /mnt
 sudo umount /mnt
-sudo losetup -D # detach loop device
+sudo losetup -d /dev/loopXX # detach loop device
 ```

 ----